aetherclouds/meemo/README.md

 ## What is this?
 Meemo is an extension aimed especially at language learners, and especially those who use Anki.
 From now on, you have a helpful little companion who'll be right next to your cursor and tell you the gender of the word you happen to be hovering upon.
 This is especially useful for the more romantic languages such as Portuguese and German that have gendered nouns.
 You can also quickly save pieces of text straight into Anki by selecting a certain area (TODO: or at the press of a key combination) and clicking the self-explanatory Anki icon that pops up.
 You then have a menu wherein you can select the deck and card model and fill it away.
-The tag `$replace$` will get replaced with the selected text.
-The fields you used this tag in will also stay saved, so that you can make your own templates.
+Any field with `$replace$` will get replaced with the selected text.
+The fields you used this tag in will also get placed back in

 ## Why is this?
 When I was learning German, I realized I'd spent too much time simply throwing words I didn't know the gender of, into a convenient online tool that would give you the gender for whatever you typed in (forgot the name and link, but I'll be sure to add it whenever we cross paths again), or into Google Translate, prepended with "The".
 So...
 I decided to create this!